hyperledger-archives/composer/site/docs/tasks/model-publish.md

 # Publish a Domain Model

 The easiest way to publish a domain model for reuse by business network definitions is to define your domain model as an `npm` package.
 You should create a `package.json` file in the root of you project and include the relevant information.
-The example packages a set of CTO files for reuse as `@ibm/digitalproperty-model` with version `0.0.1`.
+The example packages a set of CTO files for reuse as `digitalproperty-model` with version `0.0.1`.
 In addition the `license-check` Node module is used to ensure that the CTO files have a valid license header.

 ```
 {
-  "name": "@ibm/digitalproperty-model",
+  "name": "digitalproperty-model",
   "version": "0.0.1",
   "description": "Digital Property Network",
   "scripts": {